DFHack/dfhack/docs/plugins/buildingplan.rst

 focus purely on design elements when you are laying out your fort, and defers item production concerns to a more convenient time.

-Buildingplan is as an alternative to the vanilla building placement UI.
+Buildingplan is an alternative to the vanilla building placement UI.
 It appears after you have selected the type of building, furniture, or construction that you want to place in the vanilla build menu.
 Buildingplan then takes over for the actual placement step.
-If any building materials are not available yet for the placed building, it will be created in a suspended state.
-Buildingplan will periodically scan for appropriate items and attach them.
+If the placed building requires materials that aren't available yet, it will be created in a suspended state.
+Buildingplan will periodically scan for appropriate items and attach them to the planned building.
 Once all items are attached, the construction job will be unsuspended and a dwarf will come and build the building.
 If you have the `unsuspend` overlay enabled (it is enabled by default), then buildingplan-suspended buildings will appear with a ``P`` marker on the main map, as opposed to the usual ``x`` marker for "regular" suspended buildings.

-If you want to impose restrictions on which items are chosen for the buildings, buildingplan has full support for quality and material filters.
-Before you place a building, you can select a component item in the list and hit ``f`` or click on the ``filter`` button next to the item description.
-This will let you choose your desired item quality range, whether the item must be decorated, and even which specific materials the item must be made out of.
-This lets you create layouts with a consistent color, if that is part of your design.
+If you want to impose restrictions on which items are chosen for the buildings, buildingplan has full support for quality and material filters (see `below
+<Setting quality and material filters>`_).
+This lets you create layouts with a
+consistent color, if that is part of your design.

-If you just care about the heat sensitivity of the building, you can set the building to be fire- or magma-proof in the placement UI screen or in any item filter screen, and the restriction will apply to all building items.
-This makes it very easy to create magma-safe pump stacks, for example.
+If you just care about the heat sensitivity of the building, you can set the building to be fire- or magma-proof in the placement UI screen.
+This makes it very easy to ensure that your pump stacks and floodgates, for example, are magma-safe.

-Buildingplan works very well in conjuction with other design tools like `gui/quickfort`, which allow you to apply a building layout from a blueprint.
+Buildingplan works well in conjuction with other design tools like `gui/quickfort`, which allow you to apply a building layout from a blueprint.
 You can apply very large, complicated layouts, and the buildings will simply be built when your dwarves get around to producing the needed materials.
 If you